pvlasov/cv/model-driven-development/README.md

 It also provides a model editor and abstract classes for creating code generation wizards.

 Using the generator model editor experts in a particular technology, say Spring Boot, can create generator models in a visual way and without having to deal with low-level generation API's.
 Also the model and the editor makes it easier to understand the generation process and refine it, as well to modify it when requirements change.

+The generator model allows to assemble Java classes from multiple pieces.

+Generator controllers can be used to pull additional information from different sources.
+For example, a controller may use [Apache POI](https://poi.apache.org/) to read Microsoft Word and Excel documents stored in SharePoint.
+In a prototype I was able to read hundreds of tables with thousands of rows representing mainframe data structures.
+This data could be used to generate either a mainframe access layer or a mainframe ECore model which would then could be used to generate bounded contexts and Anti-Corruption Layers for micro-services (see below).

 #### Wizard model and EMF Forms based wizard